stoermelder/vcvrack-packone/README.md

 - [SPIN](./docs/Spin.md): utility for converting mouse-wheel or middle mouse-button events into triggers
 - [STRIP](./docs/Strip.md): manage a group of modules in a patch, providing load, save as, disable and randomize
 - [STROKE](./docs/Stroke.md): utility which converts used-defined hotkeys into triggers or gates, also provides some special commands for Rack's enviroment
+- [TRANSIT](./docs/Transit.md): parameter-morpher for up to 96 snapshots

 Feel free to contact me or create a GitHub issue if you have any problems or questions!